OLI9292/blog/source/blog/2017-02-26-how-i-became-a-developer.html.markdown

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;At University I studied Economics.
 I was always good at maths and always had an interest in money so the choice was pretty natural.
 I attempted to learn a programming language on my own during my junior year, but the rigidities of syntax gave me a lot of trouble.
 I thought to myself, "...this just isn't for me," and I gave up without any regret.
 The next year I began consulting for a mobile innovation agency in the UK called [Takeout](http://welcometotakeout.com/).
 During projects I had the opportunity to work alongside designers and developers and in doing so, I quickly became enamored by the process of creating a product.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When I graduated my goal was to work somewhere creative and inspiring, although what I didn't know was where I best fit in.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When I graduated my goal was to work somewhere inspiring, although what I didn't know was where I best fit in.

 **<center>* * * * *</center>**